wells-wood-research/drFrankenstein/ROADMAP.md

 [] issues with symmetry and charge fitting - equivalent atoms in different groups??
 [x] issues with final creation - wrong config keys?

+## making functional params
+PROBLEM: BONDS, ANGLES, DIHEDRALS not defined for ncAA -- capping groups
+        For now, we are using custom types for capping groups, these need to be the standard UPPERCASE types

+SOLUTION:
+[x] AMBER: enforce this during the assembly stage [N -> N, C -> C, CA -> CX] []  CHARMM: work out whether this is a problem in CHARMM at all

+PROBLEM: parameters for interactions between NCAA and adjacent amino acids works, but not when adjacent AA is terminal (XC or CT)

+SOLUTION:
+[x] AMBER: duplicate all parameters that involve CX, replacing CX with XC and CT [] CHARMM: work out whether this is a problem in CHARMM at all